 This video walks you through a tour of our basement before and after engineered hardwood transformed the space.

-Set up and Gather Tools
+Set up and Tools for Engineered Hardwood Installation

 Our install was during the winter so we cut all our planks indoors.
 Hubs set up our chopsaw, workbench and vacuum in the furthest room from where we started.
 Cardboard can help keep dust off the walls.